monaca-plugins/monaca-plugin-nfc-reader/README-en.md

 see [LICENSE](./LICENSE)

 [^1]: FeliCa is a registered trademark of SONY Corporation.
+FeliCa is a contactless IC card technology developed by Sony Corporation.
 [^2]: Mifare is a registered trademark of NXP Semiconductors N.V.